 After an individual base line for a person’s MAXIMUM Heart Rate is established, then workout intensity can be measured as a percentage of current actual HR vs. their MAX HR.

 The % of MAX HR is only as accurate as the baseline measurement of MAX HR.

 These are common ways to determine that important baseline / MAX HR:

 A common rule of thumb estimate of a person’s MAX HR is based on the formula: 220 less current age.
 So if I’m currently 56, then 164 hbpm (heart beats per minute) would be my MAX safe HR.
-The calculations are done yet!
+The calculations are not done yet!
 Since MAX HR may not be your TARGET HR, you need to apply a percentage to calculate an appropriate TARGET.
 The American Heart Association generally recommends a target heart rate of:

 – Moderate exercise intensity: 50% to about 70% of your maximum heart rate (Approx. RPE = 6-8)

 – Vigorous exercise intensity: 70% to about 85% of your maximum heart rate (Approx. RPE = 9-10)

 Other sources indicate that moderate intensity will rise as high as 75-80% of max HR and highest intensity could land at 90-100% for a short duration.